The sea has brought me many unexpected gifts…

 It was as if the Sea Soul Blessings somehow already existed, just a few strokes out of reach.
 All I had to do was find a way to pull them out of the water and onto paper: to translate them into tools with which to share the sea’s elemental gifts with others, especially those for whom the sea was too far away to visit daily.

 And as I thought about how to do this, (ignoring the inner critic who naturally told me it was a stupid idea…) I realised that I had already been gathering sea soul blessings, without any conscious intention to do so.
-Looking through my instagram posts, (a mix of parenting mishaps, creativity, mamas’ retreats, sea swimming, and lots of Cornwall…), I found over one hundred posts in which I had already gathered gifts of some sort from the sea on my morning swims, and then shared these as good wishes and blessings for others.
+In instagram posts, notes to myself, conversations with others.

 With this as my starting point, the cards came to life with a speed that took me by surprise.
 I felt like I was always racing to catch up – the image and the blessings all fell into place with incredible ease.